-Individuals whose primary responsibilities lie within another institution of higher education or who responsibilities with the university will be explicitly temporary, may be appointed as visiting professors, visiting associate professors, visiting assistant professors, visiting instructors, visiting clinical professors, visiting clinical associate professors, visiting clinical assistant professors, or visiting clinical instructors in order to temporarily supplement the instructional program.
+Individuals whose primary responsibilities lie within another institution of higher education or who responsibilities with the university will be explicitly temporary, may be appointed as visiting professors, visiting associate professors, visiting associate professors, visiting clinical assistant professors, visiting clinical instructors in order to temporarily supplement the instructional program.
 A visiting faculty member will be appointed to the rank, which is consistent with that held in the home institution.
 Visiting appointments are recommended by the appropriate department chair, the dean and the Executive Committee, and are approved by the university.
 Appointments as visiting faculty are for one (1) year or less and may be extended only under unusual circumstances.
 These appointments are without tenure.
+Dry (0%) visiting faculty appointments are offered in accordance with Standard Practice Guide (SPG) 201.34-2, "Classification and Appointment of Dry Faculty Appointees."